Ankle Fusion Surgery

 Procedure

-Ankle fusions can be performed either arthroscopically (keyhole surgery) or with a traditional open approach.
-The surgical approach for an open technique can be from the anterior (front) aspect, the lateral (side) aspect, or the posterior (back) aspect of the ankle.
-Arthroscopic fusions are done using two small incisions at the front or back of the ankle.
+Ankle fusions can be performed using a surgical approach from the anterior (front) aspect (which is the most common), the lateral (side) aspect, or the posterior (back) aspect of the ankle.

 Post-surgical care

-A plaster cast is needed for 6 weeks after the surgery, and no walking is allowed on the leg for at least this 6 weeks.
-A walking boot is often required for a further 4 weeks after the plaster comes off, at which time some weight bearing is usually started.
+A plaster cast/CAMboot is needed for 6 weeks after the surgery, and no walking is allowed on the leg for at least this first 6 weeks.
+The boot is then required for a further 6 weeks, at which time some weight bearing is usually started.
 The recovery time following fusion will depend on the technique employed and the health status of the individual patient.

 The post-operative guidelines to be followed immediately after ankle fusion include: